Trump v. United States: Notable citations

-In May 2025, the attorneys for local judge Hannah Dugan cited Trump v.
+In May 2025, attorneys for local judge Hannah Dugan cited Trump v.
 United States in their motion for dismissal of a case brought by the Trump administration against Judge Dugan for directing an illegal immigrant to leave by a jury door after ICE agents showed up to the court house to arrest the immigrant.
 The attorneys asserted that Judge Dugan's actions were official acts exclusively within her constitutional authority and therefore the judge was immune from prosecution.